 The rocks that surround the town were exposed during the Gold Rush, when miners washed away much of the dirt and took gold off these limestone boulders.
 Now they not only create an interesting landscape, they’re also fun for kids to practice climbing.

 The streets of historic Columbia look like they did more than 150 years ago: the only traffic is horses, the streets are made of dirt, and dust flies up behind your feet as you walk.
 Plank sidewalks, a real saloon, and historic details that seem untouched since the 1850s make Columbia special.
+And there’s the gold mining equipment, too!

 Where else do you find a real working blacksmith’s shop?